curateteaching/digitalpedagogy/keywords/labor.md

 * Copy of the Artifact: N/A
 * Creators and Affiliations:  Shawn Wen

 The essay "The Ladies Vanish" reflects on the feminization of labor in digital production, particularly types of labor that cannot be computerized or scripted: "women complete the tasks that men have not yet programmed computers to do, the tasks that make their 'genius' and their 'innovation' possible."
-An exposé of labor inequity in the tech field as a whole, the essay's focus on the invisible labor behind digitization projects like Google Books sets the stage for critical engagement with other content providers.
+An expos√© of labor inequity in the tech field as a whole, the essay's focus on the invisible labor behind digitization projects like Google Books sets the stage for critical engagement with other content providers.
 The essay's premise can be used to effectively interrogate the invisibility of the labor that produces any large-scale digitization project, from small scale digital exhibits, to the content hubs that populate the Digital Public Library of America.
 Students should ask of these projects, "who does the work?" "how and how much are they compensated?" and "how are they credited on the site?"

 ###LaborArts###
 ![screenshot](images/labor_laborarts.JPG)